baseprime/dynamodb/README.md

 ```

 ### Query
-For models that use hash and range keys Vogels provides a flexible and
+For models that use hash and range keys DynamoDB provides a flexible and
 chainable query api

 ```js